rahildoshi97/materforge/paper/paper.md

     index: 2
   - name: Erlangen National High Performance Computing Center (NHR@FAU), Erlangen, Germany
     index: 3
-date: 25 July 2025
+date: 28 July 2025
 bibliography: paper.bib
 ---

 # Summary

-PyMatLib is an extensible, open-source Python library that streamlines the definition and use of material properties in numerical simulations.
+MaterForge is an extensible, open-source Python library that streamlines the definition and use of material properties in numerical simulations.
 The library allows users to define complex material behaviors-ranging from simple constants to experimental data -in human-readable YAML configuration files.
 These are automatically converted into symbolic mathematical expressions for direct use in scientific computing frameworks.
-PyMatLib supports both pure metals and alloys, offers six different property definition methods, and intelligently manages dependencies between different material properties.
+MaterForge supports both pure metals and alloys, offers six different property definition methods, and intelligently manages dependencies between different material properties.
 It is designed for high-performance computing applications,